-Network segments are logical networks for use by workload VMs in the SDDC.
+Network segments are logical networks for use by workload VMs in the SDDC compute network.

 - A routed network segment (the default type) has connectivity to other logical networks in the SDDC and, through the SDDC firewall, to external networks.